mattiaisgro/mattiaisgro.github.io/_posts/2023-03-14-dual-algebras-autodiff.md

 = \frac{a}{c} + \varepsilon \frac{bc - ad}{c^2}
 $$

-We see that it works unless $c = 0$, so we can't divide by a "pure" number.
+We see that it works unless $c = 0$, so we can't divide by a scalar multiple of $\varepsilon$.
 The formula we obtain is suspisciouly similar to another important equation.

 Let's try to exponentiate this new kind of number: